outreachy/website/docs/onboarding-coordinator-flow.md

 [Page] Community participation status in this round.

  - [x] Find your community, click 'Participate in this round',
-   - [ ] log in, Django recognizes you as an existing coordinator
+   - [x] log in, Django recognizes you as an existing coordinator
-   - [ ] create an account, Django says you're not listed as a coordinator
+   - [x] create an account, Django says you're not listed as a coordinator
-     - [ ] email sent to Outreachy organizers and listed coordinators
+     - [ ] email sent to Outreachy organizers

 [Page] Edit community data